Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 He was guided relentlessly indoors, down some stairs into a bare basement with only a diode light strip for illumination and some bare, basic furniture.
 He was pushed firmly onto one of the chairs, and his restraints were adjusted.
 Rather than being locked behind him his arms were now in front of him, but shackled to a sturdy steel staple anchored in the concrete floor.

-In its way, that was an even more effective prison than the Straightshields had given him---He wasn’t getting out of this one unless he managed to pull off his own arm.
+In its way, that was an even more effective prison than the Straightshields had given him - He wasn’t getting out of this one unless he managed to pull off his own arm.

 A new Human, this one not wearing dark glasses, sat down opposite him.
 He made a show of comparing Cytosis’ borrowed face with something on the screen of a tablet, nodded, and set the tablet aside.